data-preservation-programs/singularity/docs/en/cli-reference/wallet/README.md

    singularity wallet command [command options]

 COMMANDS:
-   import   Import a wallet from exported private key list     List all imported wallets remove   Remove a wallet help, h  Shows a list of commands or help for one command
+   import   Import a wallet from a private key file into the keystore list     List all imported wallets remove   Remove a wallet help, h  Shows a list of commands or help for one command